leafsphp/new-docs/2.1/core/date.md

 # Leaf Date

 Leaf Date makes formating date/time really easier, though the method names may appear weird, they're actually very easy to remeber😂.

 ```js
 $date = new Leaf\Date();
 ```

-<span style="background: rgb(11, 200, 70); color: white; padding: 3px 7px; font-size: 14px;">New in v2</span> The Date object has been directly bound to the Leaf object, so we can use it without initialising it.
+The Date object has been directly bound to the Leaf object, so we can use it without initialising it.

 ```js
 $leaf = new Leaf\App();